amplience/amplience-sfcc-composable-commerce/docs/amplience/automation.md

 Install the Amplience Dynamic Content CLI as can be found [here](https://github.com/amplience/dc-cli)

-Configure the CLI to point to your account (you will need your Amplience hub ID, clientID and clientSecret)
+Configure the CLI to point to your account (you will need your Amplience hubId, clientId and clientSecret)

 You will need the following information from your Ampliene and SFCC account:

 * Amplience Hub ID
 * API details: Note the [Amplience Account](amplience-account.md) specifics which require admin and DAM-API access.
     * API Client ID